Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your doctor has suggested assisted reproduction technologies (ART).
 ART may be needed for certain fertility problems.
 Or it may be used if other treatments haven’t helped.
-In most cases, these methods use hormone medications along with other techniques to increase the chances of success.
+In most cases, these methods use hormone medicines along with other techniques to increase the chances of success.
 Be sure to talk with your doctor about the details, success rates, and costs.

 First, the man’s semen is “washed” in a lab.
 This separates active sperm from the semen.